mpill90/DoorManagerSystem/README.md

 # DoorManagerSystem

-TODOs, design documentation and dev questions are included in the solution.
+TODOs, design documentation and dev questions are included in the solution OR you can also find them here: https://github.com/mpill90/DoorManagerSystem/wiki/

 ## To run this demo app:
 1. Clone this repository